 Zarafa means “the beloved one” or “the lovely one” in Arabic.
 The name comes from a giraffe presented to Charles X of France in 1826 by the Viceroy of Egypt who travelled from Africa in a traditional Dhow.
 Today the Zarafa Dhow Suite is a stunning two-bedroom room tented villa located on the private 130,000 hectare Selinda Reserve in northern Botswana.
 The 210 square metre (2,260 square foot) villa is set on raised decking under flowing canvas.
 Entering through the wooden Lamu door, exclusivity takes on new meaning.

 The Suite is located adjacent to Zarafa Camp, overlooking the Zibadianja Lagoon.
 Central to the Dhow Suite is a full lounge and dining area fitted with dining table, leather couch and chairs.
 Two large bedrooms with open layout bathrooms and copper claw-foot baths, sit to either side of the main area.
 A large decking area fronts onto the Suite with a plunge pool, exercise bike and fire-pit, all with views of pristine Botswana wilderness.

-Our team is on hand to provide bespoke recommendations for your lifestyle needs
+Our concierge team is on hand to provide hand-picked recommendations based on your personal preferences and lifestyle needs